biotite-dev/biotite/doc/tutorial/introduction.rst

 data, from sequences to structures.
 On one hand side working with `Biopython` should be computationally efficient, with the help of powerful packages like `numpy` and `Cython`.
-On the other hand it aims for simple usability and extensibility, so that beginners are not overwhelmed and professionals can easily build upon the exisitng system to implement their own algorithms.
+On the other hand it aims for simple usability and extensibility, so that beginners are not overwhelmed and advances users can easily build upon the exisiting system to implement their own algorithms.

 `Biopython` provides 4 subpackages:
 The ``sequence`` subpackage contains functionality for working with sequence